JL-14/famous-vikings-game/README.md

 5. At the smallest screen sizes (<270px) the text in the Viking biography section becomes too big for the containing box and overflows.

 ### Solved Bugs
 - A number of bugs were solved throughout the design of the website, on a running basis.

-- The greatest number of bugs related to the use of flex-boxes, and were resolved through changing display types and layouts.
+The key tools for finding and addressing bugs were DevTools in Chrome, and the use of commenting out code (ctrl + /) to examine the impact of particular sections of code.

+- The most significant bug related to the switch from one Viking to the next (lines 165-179 in the current script.js), where there was duplication of a loop causing the progression of Viking biographies to halt after three iterations.
+The bug was removed by restructuring the code and moving the vikingIndex++ command to the end of the section.

+- A second significant bug was around matching the correct answers on the answer tiles to the question displaying.
+The issue of matching the question and answer was solved through applying data-labels to the variables and matching the labels rather than innerHTML content.

+- The final significant bug related to quitting the game returning to the home page but not resetting the game, so on pressing start the previous game would resume.
+This was solved through adding code to the event listener to intialise the game.

-- There were also bugs related to the use of fixed heights affecting the responsivity of the website, solved through replacing with relative values.
+- There were also bugs related to the use of fixed heights affecting the responsivity of the website, solved through replacing with relative values through the use of the [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln) extension showing overlapping containers, as well as DevTools.

 ---